tiry/nuxeo-helm-chart/README.md

     ./deploy-storage.sh

-This shell script is simply executing `helm install` on the helm chart for the storage service providers.
+This shell script is simply executing `helm install` on the helm chart for the various storage service providers.

+    ...
     helm3 upgrade -i  nuxeo-es  elasticsearch --repo https://helm.elastic.co  --version 7.9.2 -n   nx-shared-storage  --create-namespace  -f storage/es-values.yaml
+    ...

 Because we use Helm3, we can set the target namespace.